simula67/standard-project-structure/README.md

 ## Required Make targets

+Folllow the conventions in [GNU Makefile guidelines](httpsttps://www.gnu.org/prep/standards/html_node/Standard-Targets.html#Standard-Targets)

 * dist

 This target builds the whole project and puts the result into `dist` directory.
-The result is always a `tar` file. `dist` is the default target in the Makefile
+The result is always a `tar` file.

 * setup-devel-env